Select language : EN | 中文

 How Effective Are HPV Vaccines?

-The HPV vaccine in Singapore are highly effective in preventing infection of the types of HPV they target when they are administered before the individual has had exposure to that particular type of HPV before.
+The HPV vaccines in Singapore are highly effective in preventing infection of the types of HPV they target when they are administered before the individual has had exposure to that particular type of HPV.

 Considering that most sexually active people get infected at some point in their lives, this effectively means that HPV vaccines work best when administered before the individual has begun engaging in any sexual activity.
 Nonetheless, those who are sexually active and may have already been exposed to some strains of HPV may still find benefit in receiving the HPV vaccine (assuming eligibility criteria are met), because it is unlikely that they have already contracted all the strains that some of these vaccines protect against.
 While long-term studies of vaccine efficacy are still in progress to better understand the full duration of protection conferred, current evidence shows a sustained protection against vaccine-targeted HPV-related diseases; and there is currently no recommendation for booster shots or extra doses.